Removals to New Zealand

 If you are planning to ship tools, bikes, garden equipment and BBQ, these must be cleaned and disinfected thoroughly.
 Our team can offer a professional disinfecting service that should clean all your belongings thoroughly enough to keep the Customs inspectors happy.

-Our international removals service is perfect for shipping your furniture to New Zealand from the UK.
+Our international removals service is perfect for furniture removals to New Zealand.

 For furniture removals, every item is carefully packed or ‘export wrapped’ using packing materials such as blanket wrap.
 All furniture pieces, including sofas, armchairs, beds, tables and cupboards, can be packed and shipped in a container.